Estate planning principles

 To qualify, the property must meet the following criteria:

 - The value of the property was included in the decedent’s federal adjusted taxable estate, which is after deductions including debts, expenses and bequests to a surviving spouse.

-- The property consists of a farm meeting the requirements of Minnesota Statutes (M.S.), section 500.24.
+- The property consists of a farm, meeting the requirements of Minnesota Statutes (M.S.), section 500.24-Mn Corporate Farm Law.

-- The property was classified for property tax purposes as the homestead of the decedent and/or decedent's spouse under M.S.
+- The property was classified for property tax purposes as the homestead of the decedent and/or decedent’s spouse under M.S.
 273.124.
-If the owner has lost homestead designation, the property does not qualify for the exclusion.
+If the owner has lost homestead classification prior to death, the property does not qualify for the exclusion.

 - The property was classified for property tax purposes as class 2a property under M.S.
 273.13, subd.
 23.